teddokano/MusicReactor/README.md

 On PC, use Thonny application to copy the Python code into the MCU.
 For details of Thonny operation, please watch [this video](https://youtu.be/KHRxZc4m0Vc) (turn-ON YouTube subtitle feature for English).

-Everything in src directory in this repository into MCU under `flash/` folder.
+Everything in src directory in this repository should be copied into MCU's `flash/` folder.
 ![py0](https://github.com/teddokano/MusicReactor/blob/main/references/pictures/py0.JPG)
 ![py1](https://github.com/teddokano/MusicReactor/blob/main/references/pictures/py1.JPG)
 ![py2](https://github.com/teddokano/MusicReactor/blob/main/references/pictures/py2.JPG)